uselagoon/lagoon-sync/README.md

 # Lagoon-sync

-Lagoon-sync is cli tool written in Go that fundamentally provides the functionality to synchronise data between Lagoon environments.
-Lagoon-sync is part of the [Lagoon cli](https://github.com/amazeeio/lagoon-cli) toolset and, indeed, works closely with its parent project.
+Lagoon-sync is cli tool written in Go that fundamentally provides the functionality to synchronize data between Lagoon environments.
+Lagoon-sync is part of the [Lagoon cli](https://github.com/amazeeio/lagoon-cli) toolset and works closely with its parent project.

 Lagoon-sync offers:
 * Sync commands for databases such as `mariadb`, `postgres` and `mongodb`
-* Any php/node-based framework support such as Drupal, Laravel or Node.js
+* Php/node-based framework support such as Drupal, Laravel or Node.js
 * Standard file transfer support with `files` syncer
-* Has built in default configuration values for syncing out-the-box
+* Has built-in default configuration values for syncing out-the-box
 * Provides an easy way to override sync configuration via `.lagoon.yml` or `.lagoon-sync.yml` files
 * Offers `--dry-run` flag to see what commands would be executed before running a transfer
 * `--no-interaction` can be used to auto-run all processes without prompt - useful for CI/builds
 * `config` command shows the configuration of the current environment
 * There is a `--show-debug` flag to output more verbose logging for debugging
-* Lagoon-sync uses `rsync` for the transfer of data and will automatically detect and install `rsync` if it is not available on target environments
+* Lagoon-sync uses `rsync` for the transfer of data, and will automatically detect and install `rsync` if it is not available on target environments
 * Secure cross-platform self-updating with `selfUpdate` command